CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-countModules.md

 	It follows that the number of elements in `moduleStart` is **less** than the number of digis.

+!!! note "Important note 2"

+	Not all modules contain the same number of pixels, since some will be invalid.

 ??? note "Example contents of `moduleStart` (after sorting, starting from element 1)"